-Russia Unleashes Biggest Attacks in Ukraine in Months - NewsBreak
+Russia unleashes biggest attacks in Ukraine in months - NewsBreak

 The Group of Seven industrial powers scheduled a video conference Tuesday on the situation, which Zelenskyy will address.

-U.S. President Joe Biden said in a statement the missile attacks that killed civilians “again demonstrate the utter brutality of Mr. Putin’s illegal war on the Ukrainian people.”
+U.S. President Joe Biden said the missile attacks that killed civilians “again demonstrate the utter brutality of Mr. Putin’s illegal war on the Ukrainian people.”
 He said the United States and its allies will ”continue to impose costs on Russia for its aggression, hold Putin and Russia accountable for its atrocities and war crimes, and provide the support necessary for Ukrainian forces to defend their country and their freedom.”
-In a phone call later Monday, Biden told Zelenskyy the United States agreed to his request to provide advanced air defense systems.

 French President Emanuel Macron expressed “extreme concern."
 British Foreign Secretary James Cleverly tweeted that “Russia’s firing of missiles into civilian areas of Ukraine is unacceptable.”

-Some feared Monday’s attacks may represent the start a new Russian offensive.
-As a precaution, Ukraine switched all schools to online learning.
+Some feared Monday's attacks may mark the start of a new Russian offensive.
+As a precautionary measure, Ukraine switched all schools to online learning.

-In an ominous move, Belarusian President Alexander Lukashenko announced that he and Putin agreed to create a joint “regional grouping of troops.”
+In an ominous move, Belarusian President Alexander Lukashenko announced Monday that he and Putin have agreed to create a joint “regional grouping of troops.”
 He offered no details.

 Lukashenko repeated his claims that Ukraine is plotting an attack on Belarus, sparking fears he would take preemptive action.
 His defense minister, Viktor Khrenin, later issued a video warning Ukraine not to provoke Belarus, but added: “We don’t want to fight.”